meteor/galaxy-docs/content/deploy-troubleshooting.md

 - no containers are running, because they are stopped or because every container crashed (especially if the total number of your containers is 1, and your app hasn't had time to restart)
 - your build failed, if this is the first time you're deploying a container for that app or if the only other available containers built successfully but are unhealthy

 The most common cause of the 503 error is a problem in your code that prevents deployment - a [deployment failure](#deployment-failure).
+Check the Logs tab to potentially find out more information about the issue.

 A common reason that your app may be crashing on startup is that your `MONGO_URL` variable is missing or is set incorrectly.
 You can verify what `MONGO_URL` Galaxy is using by going to the app's dashboard and choosing the settings tab.
 To learn how to set it correctly, check the following resources: